 Sweet potato hash browns are one of my favorite ways to use these tasty potatoes!
 Perfect for breakfast, brunch, or dinner, these delicious potato patties are fried to crisp perfection, then baked for a tender interior.

-What Makes These Sweet Potato Hash Browns So Good
+🍠 What Makes This Recipe So Good

 - Sweet potato hash browns are a delicious, nutritious shredded potato patty.
 They’re super easy to make, and you can season them any way you like.
 Add in a little rosemary, garlic powder, or onion powder.
 If you want to keep things simple you can even just use salt and pepper.